 This JD partnership will help Google to increase its share of the ecommerce domain.
 As noted in the partnership announcement, if JD expands in U.S. and European markets, Google would benefit.
 Anything JD could give Google to reduce the clear dominance of Amazon on shopping (and associated shopping search) would be a boost in U.S. and Europe.
 The Google shopping service is many years behind Amazon; JD could help it improve on that product and relevance in North America.
 And doing that could help Google to sell its physical products like Home, Pixel etc which need a solid ecommerce platform.

 Leaving the market to Amazon uncontested means Google cannot be sure how some of those physical items would be sold especially now that more device sales are moving online as malls collapse across America [Google may like to reduce its presence on Amazon portal].
 There is a clear convergence on ecommerce, and Google wants to be part of the game.
 Investing in JD would help it to fight the presence battle with Alibaba and Amazon.
-But it would be a long one as Amazon and Alibaba are category-kings already.----Available to speak in your event, program or company
+But it would be a long one as Amazon and Alibaba are category-kings already.

 ---Visit our Store for my books, cases, frameworks and more.
 Now, enjoy our consolidated subscription for all contents (past, present and future).